cconover/featured-image-caption/readme.txt

 Initial release.

 == Changelog ==

+= 0.8.9 =
+Fix how the plugin checks that PHP is a compatible version.

 = 0.8.8 =
 Replace the Composer autoloader with an inline autoloader, to reduce plugin size and improve performance.